coding-dojo-suresnes/remote-work-app/README.md

 - 2024-06-04: Add isUserInOffice feature
 - 2024-06-18: Add date to isUserInOffice feature
-- 2024-06-18 : Implement adapter for user-presence.port
+- 2024-06-18: Implement adapter for user-presence.port
+- 2024-07-02: Create server adapter using express

 ## Next steps

+- Refactor the server so that it uses a RemoteWorkApp.
+Reflect on the necessity for the server to implement the IRemoteWorkApp interface.
-- implement adapter for remote-work-app.port (terminal, rest-api...)
+- continue tests for /user-presence